chrxme/Spring2020-LINA2055-LiveCoding/class02/sonicpirecipes/sonicpirecipes.md

 Examples of Processes:
 - Slow to Fast and/or Fast to Slow
 - High to Low and/or Low to High
 - Happy to Angry and/or Sad to Angry

 Useful Ingredients:
 - ring / tick
 - sleep
 - rate

-Tips:
-Slow to Fast:
-- Change the value of sleep from larger to smaller numbers
-- Change the rate of the sample from a smaller number to a larger number